edabdala/Markdowns/Recess/Recess Health Machine Learning Initiative.md

-**Kraken Scoring and Processing as it Relates to Recess’ Models:**
+#### Kraken Model Iterations

 **First Model**

 In the first model created for Recess by Kyle Jourdan, the highest scoring algorithm (in terms of an F1 score) was an XGBoost Classifier.
 This model was chosen from scores presented after unsupervised learning on the appended training set that was fed into Kraken.
 The information contained in the dataset used for this model can be found under the header “First Model Built”

 TheXGBoost algorithm is a highly sophisticated implementation of gradient boosting algorithms.
 The advantages to using XGBoost to model are its regularization of data, and ability to handle missing values.
 The automated technology of Kraken automatically handles that optimization.

 **Second Model**